 It has been discovered that the Celtic tree of life symbolized balance and harmony.
 Different cultures and communities have their own myths regarding the tree of life.
 Ancient Egypt, Iran, Mesopotamia, and other civilizations believed in this concept.

-6 Significance of The Tree of Life
+Significance of Tree of Life

 1. As a Symbol of Connection